 There’s a new sleep coaching feature, and the practicality depends on your use case.
 The battery life is slightly better on the Watch 5, and we also have better build quality.
 We also saw a price bump with the Watch 5.

-While the wearOS+ OneUI for watches combo usually works well and also has good optimisation, bugs are inevitable.
+While the wearOS+ OneUI for watches combo usually works well and also has good optimization, bugs are inevitable.

 Some updates go wrong because of unintentional developer oversight or inadequate testing, and this looks like the case with a new firmware update for the Watch 5 and 4.